Making the Perfect Summer Garden

 Design touches

-Use elements of the natural world throughout, such as wood, woven/jute rugs, rattan and wicker furniture, faux-fur throws, cotton, stone, leather and linen.
+Use elements of the natural world throughout, such as wood, woven/jute rugs, rattan and wicker outdoor furniture, faux-fur throws, cotton, stone, leather and linen.
 Keep colours muted and neutral, such as whites, greys and beiges, as these won’t overpower the final look.
 You can add accents of colour in soft furnishings and artwork as a subtle hint.

 Update a balcony